-The Ministry has reviewed the cold chain documents and the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017 is now available.
-The remaining cold chain management documents will be updated in February 2017 to reflect the National Standards.
+The Ministry has reviewed the cold chain documents and the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017 along with the Cold Chain Accreditation documentation.

 Each provider/clinic or hospital department storing and/or administering vaccines must be familiar and compliant with the following documents: